amccnnll/ecodemos/README.md

 # Statistical Ecology Demos
- Animations and apps to demonstrate principles of statistical ecology
+ Animations and apps to demonstrate principles of statistical ecology.